aaronsherwood/studentProjectServer/README.md

 Well, ok, not magic.
 Just, you know, do `node server.js` in the directory to start server.
 Or `forever start server.js` to run in the background continuously.

 There is also a startServer.sh script, that you can use to start the server automatically when the computer turns on.
-Make sure the file path in that script matches where the server.js file actually.
+Make sure the file path in that script matches where the server.js file actually is.